port-labs/port-docs/docs/complete-use-cases/full-kubernetes-exporter.md

 - Service \*

 :::note
 `PodOwner` is an abstraction of Kubernetes objects which create and manage pods.
-By creating this Blueprint, we don't need a Blueprint per Pod Owner type, which will likely look pretty similar.
+By creating this Blueprint, we can avoid creating a dedicated Blueprint per Pod Owner type, all of which will likely look pretty similar.
 Here is the list of kubernetes objects `PodOwner` will replace:

 - ReplicaSet